 Brightness / contrast

-The brightness and contrast values can be changed by assigning the brightness/contrast tool to a mouse button.
+The brightness and contrast values can be changed by assigning the brightness and contrast tool to a mouse button.
+Switch the histogram display on to help to set good brightness contrast values.
+In the menu, go to 'Display', 'Histogram' or press 'H'.

-Switch on the histogram display, the brightness/contrast tool is selected for the right mouse button
+Switch on the histogram display, the brightness and contrast tool is selected for the right mouse button

 Move to mouse up or down to move the position of the selected range.
 The position is indicated by 'C:1490', see bottom right in the image.
 This tells you the center position (C = Centre) of the range.

 Play a little bit with it to get an idea of the possibilities.
-See the 2 images below with different brightness/contrast settings, displaying difference parts of the image.
+See the 2 images below with different brightness and contrast settings, displaying difference parts of the image.

 Optimal display of the centre part of the image